cleavr/cleaverdocs/content/guides/bedrock.md

 Once the server has completed setup, add a new **PHP** site to the server and enter `web` for the **Web Directory**.

-Also, select the advance option to also create a database during site creation.
-Remember the database details as you'll need to add them later to the environment section.
+Also, select the advance option to also create a database during site creation. **Remember the database details as you'll need to add them later to the environment section**.

 ### Step 4: Configure Deployment Workflow Code Repository